 BM, University of Texas at Arlington, Music Theory

 TARYN DENTON began playing the viola at age 11 in her public school’s orchestra program and quickly fell in love with its unique place within the ensemble.
 She attended the University of Texas at Arlington (UTA), where she served as principal violist of the UTASO (2010-2011) and as a member of the Summit String Quartet (2009-2011).
 She originally pursued a degree in viola performance, but major playing-related injuries discovered in 2010 severely restricted her playing ability.
 Forced to take a break from viola while her arm healed, she turned to music theory to fill some spaces in her schedule and wound up finding her next great passion!
-She served as a summer theory research assistant to the UTA Theory faculty (2014), and presented several of her own research papers, such as, “Paul Hindemith: A Glimpse Into The Mind of A Developing Composer,” which she presented in the ACES (Annual Celebration of Excellence by Students) competition at UTA (2013) and her capstone project, “Stealthy Synthesis: Motivic Fusion and Layering in Sly 2: Band of Thieves,” (2014), an analysis of her favorite video game music.
-(That’s right, I said video game music.
-See kids, music theory can be fun!)
+She then served as a summer theory research assistant, presented several theory research papers including her Senior Research Analysis of her favorite video game music, Sly 2: Band of Thieves, and became a yearly counselor for UTA’s Summer Strings Camp, where she got her first taste of teaching music theory and discovered she loved it!
+(2014)